Last updated: 9th August 2022

 Fergus Egan (b.
-1997) is currently studying a Master of Architecture at the University of Notre Dame, Fremantle.
+1997) is studying at the Architectural Association in London, UK.
 His work has been exhibited in Brisbane, Perth, Newcastle and Melbourne in Australia as well as in George Town, Malaysia and Yangon, Myanmar.
 He works with the design of processes and frameworks to develop projects that are community driven.
 He has a keen interest in working with communities and heritage to understand a place's history and context.

 “If everything was, would anything be?” seeks to question the clear distinction and hierarchy between what is and is not heritage within the City of Fremantle.
 It aims to do this by blurring the identifiable heritage qualities by introducing material elements within the urban landscape.